alea-git/alea-git.github.io/_projects/quotechimp.md

 {% include post-components/gallery.html columns = 2 full_width = true images = "/images/projects/quotechimp1.png,/images/projects/quotechimp2.png,/images/projects/quotechimp3.png,/images/projects/quotechimp4.png " %} *Homepage and dashboard of the first web app version.*

 On january 10, 2020, **we released the first beta** on ProductHunt ([https://www.quotechimp.net](https://www.quotechimp.net "Quotechimp Homepage"){: target="_blank"}) and invited those who had shown interest on our Upcoming page.

+*(updated August 5, 2020):*

+This brought us some users, which signed up happy to try out our tool, and created various forms, spacing from "app customisation" to "jewish wedding"\!

+The problem came later on: after 1 week, we did not had any new signup, and all previous users, captured thanks to the ProductHunt launch, were not active anymore.
+This lead us to put aside Quotechimp and focus on the other projects.

+In retrospective, I don't yet know if this has been a good idea.
+I just know I would've never expected what happened later.

+In early march we received a contact request from an investor, interested in Quotechimp.
+One month later, we received another contact request on LinkedIn, this time from a business agency founder, which was interested in Quotechimp to collect inbound leads globally.

+This new wave of freshness and interest brought our interest in Quotechimp up again, after about 3 months of inactivity.

+This lead us to the decision to give it another try, so we initially redesigned the platform and added new features, and later on came up with a totally new concept of how to interact with forms (ie: thanks to videos), and that lead us to Vique.
+Which is an entire new product by itself, that originated from a long story of indecisions and doubts about a project that we thought almost dead.